dmayo3/mocksafe/docs/typesafety.rst

 Type Safety
 ===========

+MockSafe is designed to help you keep your mocks in sync with your production code by ensuring type safety for both static type checkers, as well as some built-in runtime checks.

+Make sure you add `type hints <https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html>`_ to the code that you're mocking to get the full benefit.

+Even without hints it still checks that the correct positional and keyword arguments are passed during your tests.

+Below is an example of the runtime type checking.

-Normally (most of) these issues would be caught by static type checkers such as mypy, but for the sake of demonstration this shows the runtime checks that are built in to MockSafe.
+Usually (most of) these issues would be caught by static type checkers such as mypy, but the runtime checks act as a safety net for cases where they aren't.

 .. doctest::